The Dark Avenger: Production

 The film was originally known as The Black Prince.

 It was the prestige production for Allied Artists in 1953–54, a co-production with Associated British Pictures, to be filmed in England, shot in CinemaScope and Technicolor.
 It was personally produced by Walter Mirisch, who was production head of Allied Artists at the time.
 Mirisch had developed the project with Dan Ullman.
+It was Allied's first production budgeted at $1 million.

 The use of CinemaScope saw 20th Century Fox became involved as partners in production and distribution on the film, as part of an arrangement between it and Allied Artists.
 (It was a two-picture arrangement, the other film being The Adventures of Haji Baba).
 Allied Artists took Western distribution rights, Fox took Eastern.
 This enabled the studios to share costs, and for Allied to take advantage of Fox's superior distribution system in foreign markets when it came to handling CinemaScope films.
 It also enabled them to afford Errol Flynn in the lead role.

 Joanne Dru was also imported to play the female lead; Peter Finch was cast as the main villain.
 Henry Levin was chosen to direct on the basis of several swashbuckling films he had made for 20th Century Fox and Columbia.
 The film was reported to be the biggest undertaking in Allied Artists history.
 Filming started on 2 August 1954.
 Shooting mainly took place at Elstree Studios (and used a castle constructed by MGM for Ivanhoe).
 Flynn made the feature shortly after his proposed film about William Tell had not come to fruition and was in bad need of funds.
 Walter Mirisch wrote in his memoirs that Flynn shaved off his moustache in preproduction to make him look younger; Mirish did not agree and arranged for the script to include Flynn growing back his moustache.
 The producer said that Flynn's drinking frequently held up the production, with the actor occasionally drinking during takes and being unable to remember his lines.

 "He also did not look well in the picture", wrote Mirisch.
 "His face was puffy and he was clearly too old for the role, but I hoped careful photography might offset that.
 It didn't.
 Before we started to shoot, I asked him to diet and hopefully lose some weight, which he didn't do.
 There were only traces left of the face, physique and charm that he had brought to The Adventures of Robin Hood, Captain Blood, The Sea Hawk and all those other great adventure films of his youth".